September 26, 2023

 Deer Are Perfect Winter Survivors

 Their winter coat naturally absorbs more sunlight and traps more body heat than their warm-weather coat, providing exceptional protection from the cold.
-Deer also have oil-producing glands in their skin that help makes their hair water-resistant, which is especially valuable in the snow.
-Their bodies naturally begin to retain more fat in winter for even further insulation for even more protection.
+Deer also have oil-producing glands in their skin that help make their hair water-resistant, which is especially valuable in the snow.
+Their bodies naturally begin to retain more fat in winter for even further insulation and protection.

 Deer Love Your Shrubs